Skip to main content

 Frontend Implementation

-Now let's take a look at the frontend which provides a user interface to interact with the streaming server.
-It allows a user to enter a prompt and then choose one of two methods - Server-Sent Events (SSE) or fetch() - to stream the response from the Gemini API.
-The code also uses the marked.js library to render the incoming Markdown response as formatted HTML in real-time.
+Now the frontend.
+It provides a user interface to interact with the streaming server, letting users enter a prompt and choose one of two methods (SSE or fetch()) to stream the response from the Gemini API.
+The code uses marked.js to render incoming Markdown as formatted HTML in real time.

 Core Logic and Setup

-The script initialises a few key variables and helper functions to manage the state and display of the output.
+The script initialises a few key variables and helper functions to manage state and display.

-• markdownBuffer: A string variable that accumulates the text chunks received from the server.
+• markdownBuffer: A string that accumulates text chunks from the server.

-• updateOutput(): A central function that takes the current content of markdownBuffer, parses it using marked.parse(), and then injects the resulting HTML into the output element.
-This function is called repeatedly as new data arrives, creating a real-time rendering effect.
+• updateOutput(): A central function that takes the current markdownBuffer, parses it using marked.parse(), and injects the resulting HTML into the output element.
+Called repeatedly as new data arrives, creating the real-time rendering effect.

 function runSSE() {